home-assistant-libs/pytradfri/README.md

 If you want to test this library stand-alone:

 ```
-python3 -i -m openikeatradfri IP KEY
+python3 -i -m opentradfri IP KEY

 where:
 IP is the IP-address to your gateway
-KEY is written on the back of your IKEA Tradfri Gateway
+KEY is written on the back of your Tradfri Gateway

 ```